KevinNokham/randominipedia/docs/howToGit.md

 The .venv is now created but you'll need to activate a script in order to actually use it.
 We'll come back to it after we clone the repository.

-At this point you can technically contribute to the repository
+At this point you can technically contribute to the repository but passing off the changes through a file transfer.
+However, the point of learning all of this is to make it *easy* for you to contribute.
+Therefore, we now need to set up Git.

-#### Cloning the repository
+#### Cloning the repository through Git
-Before you can clone the repository for editing, you'll need a few things:
+Cloning the repository is fairly straightforward.

+1. In the **Source Control** tab on *VSC*, click **Clone Repository**.
+2. For the URL, enter `https://github.com/KevinNokham/randominipedia`.